rainliu/gosips/README.md

-GoSIP
+GoSIPs
 =====
-SIP in Go
+Go SIP Stack

-The objective of GoSIP is to develop a Golang stack interface and implementation to the Session Initiation Protocol (SIP) that can be used independently or by higher level programming entities and environments.
+The objective of GoSIPs is to develop a Golang stack interface and implementation to the Session Initiation Protocol (SIP) that can be used independently or by higher level programming entities and environments.